Dmarcoux111/SRTM_Viewer/README.md

-Main resource for the project was '3D Engine design for Virtual Globes', by Patrick Cozzi and Kevin Ring.
+Main resource for the project was '3D Engine Design for Virtual Globes', by Patrick Cozzi and Kevin Ring.